 Just in time for the holiday shopping season (and to officially mark its 130th anniversary), the American company offers its new Ball Watch Trainmaster Standard Time (ref.
-NM3888D-PG-LCJ-WH) automatic watch that tries to combine vintage style with contemporary technology in the same compact case.
+NM3888D-PG-LCJ-WH) automatic watch that attempts to combine vintage style with contemporary technology in the same compact case.

 The watch sort of reincarnates the old 1998 Ball Trainmaster Heritage (ref.
 NM1052D-RG-LJ-WH) model that was first released 15 years ago as a limited edition timekeeper to celebrate the brand’s 115th year in business.
 At least, it is powered by the same ETA 2895-2 COSC-certified automatic chronometer (the same movement powers the last year’s Xetum Tyndall PVD Automatic), which is now called “Ball caliber RR1105-C” and features the same design of its enameled white dial.

 Compared to that model (I am not sure whether it is legit to call the 1998 model an “original”), the new Ball Watch Trainmaster Standard Time automatic watch features a considerably less chunky rose gold body.
 Thanks to its ultra-thin bezel that holds a convex sapphire crystal and slightly (by about 1.5 mm in diameter) smaller body, the watch not only looks more elegant but also has a larger dial opening.

 Of course, like many good things, larger dial has its drawbacks, too.
 While there is lots of breathing space, the subsidiary seconds indicator now looks a little too close to the visual center of the dial making it look a tad weird: a common problem for dressy timekeepers that are powered by third-party movements.